 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Meerut air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Meerut is currently 3.7 times the WHO annual air quality guideline value

 Moderate 65 US AQI